KF-Art/lxqt-tuning/README.md

     echo "session.screen0.toolbar.visible:	false" | tee -a "$HOME/.fluxbox/init"

-I recommend to set a shortcut to open Fluxbox configuration in case you need it:
+I recommend to set a shortcut to open Fluxbox configuration and other to restart it, in case you need them (Alt + L and Alt + Shift + R, respectively):

+    fluxkeys=$HOME/.fluxbox/keys
-    echo "Mod1 L :RootMenu" | tee -a "$HOME/.fluxbox/keys"
+    echo "Mod1 L :RootMenu" | tee -a $fluxkeys echo "Mod1 Shift R :Restart" | tee -a $fluxkeys

 Go to Preferences -> LXQt Settings -> Session Settings and change the window manager to Fluxbox.
 After that logout.